-Co-Authors Plus lets you overcome the default core behavior with options to add multiple authors at a time.
-You can assign multiple bylines to posts, pages and custom post types without creating WordPress user accounts.
+Co-Authors Plus is a popular free multi-author plugin in WordPress for doing the job.
+With Co-Authors Plus, You can assign multiple bylines to posts, pages, and custom post types even without creating WordPress user accounts.
 Authors can edit posts they are associated with, but co-authors with contributor privileges can edit just unpublished posts.

 6. Team Members

-Showcase your co-authors or staff anywhere on the site.
-It is an interesting plugin to easily add new members to your team and show their picture, position, bio, social media profiles on sidebar or content area using a shortcode.
+Team Members is a free plugin for WordPress multi-author websites.
+It helps you to Showcase the details of co-authors or staff anywhere on the site.
+It is an interesting plugin to easily add new members to your team and shows their picture, position, bio, social media profiles on the sidebar or content area using a shortcode.

 7. Post Pay Counter

 No one will work without any benefit.
 Set up payment criteria for your blog and let the plugin to do the rest.
-It will automatically calculate payment for your authors based on various factors like pay per post, word, traffic etc.
+It will automatically calculate the payment for your authors based on various factors like pay per post, word, traffic, etc.